International Conference Proceedings Series

 - allowing libraries to fill interlibrary loan requests, for teaching, research, and other not-for-profit uses.

 To propose a volume for the ACM International Conference Proceedings Series, please complete the form using our online application system:http://cms.acm.org/icps/proceedings_app.cfm.
 (The application review process will commence shortly after receipt.
-You can expect a response to your application within four (4) weeks' time.)
+You can expect a response to your application within 8-10 weeks' time.)

-ACM requires all Event Organizers complete and submit the ICPS Publishing Agreement before your ICPS application decision is rendered.
-This specifies obligations of both parties in order to provide a sucessful experience publishing within the ICPS program.
-All forms must be submitted via email to Craig Rodkin or by fax to +1 869-0841 (Attn: Craig Rodkin)
+ACM requires all Event Organizers complete an ICPS Publishing Agreement at the time you submit your ICPS application.
+Please review a sample copy of the ICPS Publishing Agreement before submitting your application; The agreement specifies obligations of both parties in order to provide a sucessful experience publishing within the ICPS program.

 Please contact Craig Rodkin, ACM Publications Operations Manager if you experience any problems using the online application system